 Rapala has been in the fishing industry longer than most anglers have been alive and the brand continually works to perfect their lures.
-The Rapala X-Rap Pop 07 is a prime example of outstanding design and coloration that works to entice larger fish to strike at this lure.
+The Rapala X-Rap Pop 07 is a prime example of outstanding design and coloration that entices larger fish to strike at this lure.
 The X-Rap is known for producing a much larger pop than most other popper-style lures and can look like a much larger bait fish as it is worked across the water’s surface.

 The Rapala X-Rap Pop 07 offers a well-balanced body that helps give you a better chance to cast this lure out much farther than other poppers like the Rebel Lures version.
-This lure also features a few similar measures that other brands have incorporated into their designs over the years.
+This lure also features similar measures that other brands have incorporated into their designs over the years.
 The feathered tail is a proven asset and makes the Rapala X-Rap Pop 07 look like a swimming bait fish moving through the upper water column.